e476h171/e476h171/README.md

 ### Hi there, I'm Emily Hersh 👋

-- 🔭 I’m currently working as a Database Developer @ [Eskadenia](https://www.eskadenia.com)
+- 🔭 I’m currently working as a Business Analyst @ [Gain Life](https://www.gainlife.com)
 - :fleur_de_lis: Tri-lingual ( :jordan: :de: :us:)
 - 🌱 I’m learning NLP in my freetime
 - 👯 I’m looking to collaborate on research based projects in the Middle East (specifically for the NGO sector).